janagrc/LocalGroup/README.md

 # LocalGroup
-analysis of characteristics of Local Group dwarf galaxies
+analysis of characteristics of Local Group dwarf galaxies.